Open House New York Weekend (OHNY) @ HPSBG

 Tuesday, November 14, 2023, at 9:30 a.m.

-New York City's Landmarks Preservation Commission LPC has will decide on the preservation of the Hunts Point Slave Burial Ground Site.
+New York City's Landmarks Preservation Commission LPC held a public hearing to decide on the preservation status of the Hunts Point Slave Burial Ground Site.
 The notice of public hearing states, "The proposed designation of a New York City park, opened in 1910, containing two surviving colonial-era cemeteries for Hunts Point's early European-descended settler families, and for the African and Indigenous people they enslaved."
 This preservation status will protect the site and ensure that the site's space informs the present and future understanding of the lasting impacts of enslavement.

-New York City's Landmarks Preservation Commission LPC has will decide on the preservation of the Hunts Point Slave Burial Ground Site.
+New York City's Landmarks Preservation Commission LPC held a public hearing to decide on the preservation status of the Hunts Point Slave Burial Ground Site.
 The notice of public hearing states, "The proposed designation of a New York City park, opened in 1910, containing two surviving colonial-era cemeteries for Hunts Point's early European-descended settler families, and for the African and Indigenous people they enslaved."
 This preservation status will protect the site and ensure that the site's space informs the present and future understanding of the lasting impacts of enslavement.

 CBS NEWS: New York City considers landmark status for historic, enslaved persons burial ground in the Bronx